10 Best Tube Screamer Pedals And Tube Screamer Clones (2023)

 It’s known for low-medium transparent overdrive tones that have an amp-like quality due to how part of the clean signal is blended back into the signal path.
 And various iterations of the pedal have been used by a huge number of artists from Stevie Ray Vaughn to Jerry Cantrell.

-The Tube Screamer is typically used to get amp-like overdriven tones from a clean amp or to push an overdriven amp into heavier saturation.
-It’s commonly used by metal players to tighten up the low-end – this makes for better chugging!
+It has a few common use cases.
+It’s commonly used to get amp-like overdriven tones from clean amps or to push an overdriven amp into heavier saturation.
+It can tighten up flubby sounding amps, and tighten up a high gain amp as well.
+The latter use-case is used by metal players frequently – it makes for better chugging!

 The Tube Screamer is one of the most popular overdrive pedals in history.
 It’s likely been modded and cloned more than most other pedals.